-Way back, when scientists were madly digging up and naming dinosaurs, bearded paleontologist Othniel Charles Marsh dug up and named a massive sauropod: the apatosaurus.
-"Apatosaurus" means "deceptive lizard."
-Very few people felt the urge to say the name more than once.
+Way back when scientists were madly digging up and naming dinosaurs, bearded paleontologist Othniel Charles Marsh dug up and named a massive sauropod.
+He called it "apatosaurus," which means "deceptive lizard."
+Very few people felt the urge to say that name more than once.
 The dinosaur was a flop.

-Professor Marsh soon dug up and named another, similar skeleton: the brontosaurus.
+Professor Marsh soon dug up and named another similar sauropod: the brontosaurus.
 “Brontosaurus” means "thunder lizard."
 This is the sauropod you've heard of.

 But trouble was brewing for brontosaurus.
 Some guy named Elmer — a hairless man from Kansas — reviewed the two specimens and declared them the same species.
 Scientists abandoned the second, better name.